-North - View of the properties to the north, looking east.
+North - View of the property to the north, looking south from East Warren Avenue, including site's garage in distance

-South - View of the properties to the south, looking east.
+South - View of properties to the south, looking east.

-East - View of the property to the west, looking west.
+East - View of properties to the east, looking west (Gilpin Street)

-West - View of the properties to the east (across the alley, on South Franklin Street), looking west.
+West - View of the properties to the west, directly across the street from site, looking west.